 “But indeed, I am the Perpetual Forgiver of whoever repents and believes and does righteousness and then continues in guidance.”
 [Verse 82; Surah Taha]

-Allah SWT talks about one of His quality; which is His ability to forgive.
-As a Muslim, we must never despair or lose hope about forgiveness as one of the quality of Allah SWT.
+Allah SWT talks about one of His qualities, which is His ability to forgive.
+As Muslims, we must never despair or lose hope about forgiveness, which is one of the qualities of Allah SWT.

-Narrated Abdullah ibn Abbas the Prophet Muhammad (PBUH) said:
+Narrated by Abdullah ibn Abbas, the Prophet Muhammad (PBUH) said:

-Qiyam prayers (optional night prayer) are special Ramadan-specific prayers that give us an additional chance to praise Allah SWT and seek forgiveness and mercy from Him.
+Qiyam prayers (optional night prayers) are special Ramadan-specific prayers.
+They give us an additional chance to praise Allah SWT and seek forgiveness and mercy from Him.